gvwilson/sensibleadventures/maddy-roo/old.md

 It looks like it has spiders."

 She put her arm around her little sister's shoulders.
-"We have to rest somewhere,"
+"We have to sleep somewhere,"
-she said into the warm patch of fur on top of Sindy's head.
+she said into the warm fur on top of Sindy's head.
 "And if there are spiders,
 Dockety can squish them for us.
 All right?"